nagineni/zjs-cli/README.md

-# zephyrjs-cli - JavaScript CLI for ZJS OS
+# zephyrjs-cli - JavaScript CLI for Zephyr OS
 ## Description

-Zephyr.js CLI tool that allows you to connect and upload JS code to a Zephyr board directly from the command line.
+`CLI tool for Zephyr OS` allows you to connect and upload JavaScript code to a Zephyr board, directly from the command line.

 ## Prerequisites

-The ZJS development environment uses your host computer, the Arduino 101 board.
+The ZJS development environment uses your host computer and Arduino 101 board.

 * Ubuntu* 16.04 host.
 * Arduino 101 board with ZJS IDE image.